 - Estrogen and progesterone receptor status: Receptors are molecules that are a part of cells.
 Normal breast cells and some breast cancer cells have receptors that recognize estrogen and progesterone.
 Often, breast cancers that contain estrogen and progesterone receptors are referred to as ER-positive and PR-positive tumors.
 This may affect the type of treatment a woman receives.

-Women with ER-positive and PR-positive tumors are more likely to respond to treatment with the drug tamoxifen, which blocks the effects of estrogen in the breast.
+Women with ER-positive and PR-positive tumors are more likely to respond to treatment with drugs like tamoxifen and aromatase inhibitors, which blocks the effects of estrogen in the breast.
 While estrogen has not been found to cause cancer, it may stimulate the growth of breast cancer cells.
 Thus tamoxifen is often described as an “anti-estrogen.”

 - Her-2/neu oncogene: Approximately 30 percent of breast tumors have excessive amounts of this oncogene.
 Oncogenes are specific stretches of DNA that, when activated in the wrong way, contribute to the transformation of normal cells into malignant ones.

 Tumors with the Her-2/neu oncogene may be a more aggressive type of cancer and may direct your oncologist to recommend particular types of chemotherapy.